Sitemap

 August 05, 2022

-I studied the notion of harmonic measure in the plane, its various formulations involving conformal maps and Brownian motion, culminating in the study of the so-called conformally balanced trees following work from Professor of mathematics at Stony Brook Christopher Bishop.
-This was a very profitable experience as it helped me further refine my analytical problem-solving and decomposition skills due to the nature of the work in the project.
-In conjunction with the above, my my communication and organisational skills were invariably improved as I engaged in weekly meetings with my supervisor Dr. Cheraghi, wherein I discussed the progress of the project and received feedback on approaches to obstacles, incorporating said suggestions into the project.
-I obtained a lot of insight into the world of academia and the way research is conducted.
+I studied the notion of harmonic measure in the plane, its various formulations involving conformal maps and Brownian motion, culminating in the study of the so-called conformally balanced trees following work from Professor Christopher Bishop.
+This experience helped me refine analytical problem-solving, decomposition, and communication skills through weekly meetings with my supervisor, where feedback was incorporated into the project.

 August 10, 2023